Undergraduate Physical Education General

 An activity course designed to teach the intermediate physical and mental skills of Tae Kwon Do, a Korean martial art.
 The course will review skills learned in Beginning Tae Kwon Do.
 Emphasis will be placed on forms and self-defense techniques.

-INTRODUCTION TO MARTIAL ARTS WEAPONS
+INTRODUCTION TO MARTIAL ARTS WEAPONS (GP)

 Physical Education General 177